 “Why do I need to go to a “church” conference?

-“I already know everything there is to know about my Christian faith.”
+“Don’t I already know everything there is to know about being a Christian?”

 “I know your deeds, that you are neither hot nor cold.
 I wish you were either one or the other!
 So, because you are lukewarm-neither hot nor cold-I am about to spit you out of my mouth.”
 Revelation 3:15-16.